kravnos/smart-battery/README.md

 # Battery Monitor and Smart Device Control 🔋

 This project is a PowerShell script designed to monitor the battery levels of a Windows laptop and control a smart device (like a plug or switch) via Tuya's API based on the battery charge state.
-The script can automatically turn the device on or off depending on the battery level, helping to manage power consumption.
+The script can automatically turn the device on or off depending on the battery level, helping to preserve the battery of your laptop by charging optimally.

 Note: `Smart Life`, `TCP` and many other devices will also work under Tuya API.